Acopian BirdSavers FAQ (Frequently Asked Questions)

 16. Is it necessary to hang the BirdSavers on the screened part of the window?

 Screens in front of glass is a good deterrent to birds.
 You shouldn’t need to put BirdSavers cords there.
-As a matter of fact, a company called the Bird Screen Company actually makes screens specifically to prevent birds from dying at our windows.

 17. We have casement windows that open outward, like a door.
 How do you attach the BirdSavers so they don't get tangled when opening or closing the window?